 When contemplating a human being, a healthy functioning human spirit is balanced and even.
 But when it is pressed down, a lower point in the spirit is created, producing a “depression” in the spirit–sometimes referred to as being low in spirits.

 Many people who are depressed isolate themselves and do not want to interact socially.
-Friends and family of depressed persons may plead for them to get out among people–but to little avail, resulting in feelings of exasperation and frustration.
+Friends and family of depressed persons may plead for them to get out among people–but to little avail.

-In Matthew 5, Jesus talks about the “poor in spirit” being in a privileged position.
-When we are emptied of our spirit, or completely depleted and poor in spirit, we have the unique opportunity for the wealth of Christ’s Spirit to encompass our hearts.
-Matthew 5:3 says, “Blessed are the poor in spirit.”
+In Matthew 5:3, Jesus talks about the “poor in spirit” being a blessed position even though it doesn’t feel like it.
+When we are depleted or depressed in spirit we have the unique opportunity for the wealth of Christ’s Spirit to encompass our hearts.